• IMG_0121

 When her second husband Heinrich Jasomirgott had to cede the duchy of Bavaria to her son (Heinrich the Lion) from her first marriage, Jasomirgott was enfeoffed with the Ostmark, which had been raised to the status of a duchy.
 Henry brought the 'Scottish monks' from Regensburg for a new monastery, which he had built in front of the newly elected capital Vienna.
 In the Viennese Scottish monastery is also the last resting place of the founder Heinrich Jasomirgott.

 Gertrud is not buried in the Schottenkloster in Regensburg.
-Perhaps with her second husband in the Vienna Schottenkloster?
+Perhaps with second husband in the Schottenkloster in Vienna?